satyavanu/p1-group/README.md

 ### Home

-This is where a user can add new tickets.
+This is where an user can add new tickets.
 This screen is really basic.
-It just containers a navbar, a form with a few input fields and an add button.
+It just contains a navbar, a form with a few input fields and an add button.
 ![Home](https://firebasestorage.googleapis.com/v0/b/fe-assignment-d05f6.appspot.com/o/ticket-form.png?alt=media&token=3657cf34-7bf9-4d58-a74e-a85796ddaf57)

 ### List